 When it comes to securing and protecting your school, access control and door entry systems are key to managing a range of objectives.
-There are many benefits & advantages of access control & door entry stems for schools.
-Managing attendance data, visitor access, and protecting your site against unwanted ‘guests’ are just a few of them.
+There are many benefits and advantages of access control and door entry stems for schools.
+These include managing attendance data, visitor access, as well as protecting your site against unwanted ‘guests’.

-In this article, we focus on eight clear advantages to having an access control system installed to meet and manage a range of security threats and objectives.
+In this article, we focus on eight clear advantages to installing an access control system to meet and manage a range of security threats and objectives.

 Table of contents

 - 1. Controlling, granting, and restricting access

 - 2. Managing the flow of pupils, staff, and visitors

 - 3. Securing the site against unauthorised access

 - 4. Preventing drug dealers and sex offenders from accessing the grounds

 - 7. Using technology to make attendance-related data more efficient and accurate

 Firstly, let’s start our guide to the benefits & advantages of access control & door entry systems for schools.